-Oregon Route 34 ‘The Alsea Highway’
+Oregon State Route 34 ‘The Alsea Highway’

 This road is an absolute delight.
 It fully justifies the occasional bragging from my Oregonite friends that the roads down there are far better than Washington’s.